 As a result, our team more accurately mirrors America.
 Women, minority, and/or openly gay lawyers make up the majority of our staff.
 A passion for social justice unites our team - we all work to use the power of law to help create and enforce a more just society.

 Mr. Henderson has more than 30 years of experience in a variety of class action and complex litigation across the country.
 He has litigated class action and individual employment, housing, consumer, environmental, education, voting and other cases, and has briefed and argued appeals in the U.S. Supreme Court, numerous U.S. Courts of Appeal and in state supreme and intermediate appellate courts.
-He received his law degree and served as an Adjunct Professor of Law at the University of Pittsburgh School of Law.
+Mr. Henderson has also served as an Adjunct Professor of Law at the University of Pittsburgh School of Law.

 Mr. Henderson also practices as the principal of the Henderson Law Firm.